 “Nope.
 And I gotta say, as far as these kind of pages go, it looks pretty good.
 I booked your room at the inn using the site.
 The page has been up since November last year – coinciding with the elections of a new mayor.
 Whatever that means, I guess you'll find out.“

 “Will the kids be staying at the inn, too?
-Or is there another venue?“ Dean asked, not really interested in politics.
+Or is there another place?“ Dean asked, not really interested in politics.

 “They rented a couple of cabins by the lake.
 According to the website, it's close to the woods.
 Either these kids are very stupid, or very stupid, you know?
 Should I be doing more digging on the place?“